 Canada: Types of Company

-A Partnership consists of two or more people coming together with the joint aim of pooling resources in order to trade under one umbrella business entity and make a profit.
+A partnership consists of two or more people coming together to trade under one umbrella business entity and make a profit.
 There is no requirement for a written agreement or contract between the partners.

-Each partner must register for tax purposes, and must account for his or her share of the Partnership’s net income or loss on an annual tax return.
-However, the Partnership itself is not required to pay tax on its income, nor file an annual tax return.
-If there are six partners in the Partnership, though, the Partnership must file an annual Partnership Information Return.
+Each partner must register for tax purposes and must account for his or her share of the partnership’s net income or loss on an annual tax return.
+However, the partnership itself is not required to pay tax on its income, nor file an annual tax return.
+If there are six or more partners in the partnership, though, the partnership must file an annual partnership information return.